toxicantidote/TheFatController/README.md

 Videos: [Factorio Mod Spotlight - The Fat Controller 0.0.11](https://youtu.be/zyecAmcbxtM)

 #Changelog
+1.0.2

+ - added tooltips to almost all buttons

 1.0.1

  - fixed time between stations alert not working correctly with SmartTrains goto rules